 Even though it’s your job to tell your counterparts something, there are ways to make them feel heard.
 The better you can show them you see the world through their eyes, the more they will trust your judgement.

-In sum, how you make recommendations depends on your philosophy.
+How you make recommendations depends on your philosophy.
 You can be as neutral as possible, list advice and be done with it.
 Or you lay out the proposed courses of action more strategically.
 Either way, it’s important to remain transparent.
 Your biggest asset is your credibility.
 The better your personal relationship with decision-makers, the more effective the principles will be.